5g-mmtc-tribe/system-manager/README.md

 ## system-manager

-Interfaces to manage all the hardware components of the testbed
+The system-manager provides an API for the user to manage all the hardware and software components of the testbed.

 ## Getting started